arunprsh/no-code-low-code/finserv/README.md

     * Get started with ML easily and quickly using pre-built solutions for common use cases and open source models from popular model zoos.

 ## Representative Use Cases:
+**Note:** If you are new to SageMaker Studio, instructions to get started with SageMaker Studio and setup this demo repository are provided [here](https://github.com/arunprsh/no-code-low-code/blob/main/setup-studio.md).

 ###  Demo I & II - Tabular (SageMaker DataWrangler + Autopilot)